 Gonorrhea is another bacterial STI that can affect the genitals, rectum, and throat.
 Caused by the bacteria Neisseria gonorrhoeae, gonorrhea often exists alongside a chlamydia infection; according to some estimates, 70% of people with gonorrhea also have chlamydia.

 Like chlamydia, gonorrhea may not cause any symptoms—but in some cases, gonorrhea signs and symptoms may include abnormal genital discharge, pain when urinating, pain during intercourse, abnormal uterine bleeding, and/or rectal or testicular pain.

 Check for urogenital (not oral) chlamydia and gonorrhea infections from the privacy of home with the Everlywell at-home Chlamydia & Gonorrhea Test.

 Pelvic inflammatory disease (PID) is a condition that affects the female reproductive organs, including the uterus, ovaries, and fallopian tubes.
 It often occurs when a chlamydia or gonorrhea infection in the cervix spreads to these organs.
 Symptoms can include abdominal pain, abnormal vaginal discharge, abnormal bleeding, fever, and painful urination.
 Untreated PID may ultimately result in infertility or other health complications.

 If you have a sore throat that doesn’t seem to go away, or you notice white spots in the back of your throat, consider asking your healthcare provider if they recommend testing for chlamydia in the throat.
 Testing for pharyngeal chlamydia frequently involves the collection of a throat swab, which is then checked for indicators of this bacterial infection.
-If you have had unprotected sex with an infected person, it is essential that you get tested as soon as possible.
+If you develop symptoms after you have had unprotected sex with an infected person, it is essential that you get tested as soon as possible.
 In fact, your symptoms may resemble a strep throat infection.
-If you've already done a strep test and your symptoms are still present, talk to your doctor about the possibility of getting tested for an STD.
+If you've already done a strep test and your symptoms are still present, talk to your healthcare provider about the possibility of getting tested for an STD.

-If chlamydia is detected, your healthcare provider may prescribe antibiotics (often taken orally) to treat the sexually transmitted infection.
+If chlamydia is detected, your healthcare provider may prescribe antibiotics (often taken orally) to treat the infection.
 The same kind of antibiotics may be used to treat chlamydia in the genital area or chlamydia in the throat.